plantainbread/Discord-Bot-Set-Up/README.md

 Download all the files and open them using an IDE.
 (I used vscode)

 Obtain a bot token from the Discord Developer Portal (search it up)<br>
+Add the bot to a server of your choice, preferably testing in a private server.
 Pay 5 bucks for credits to send requests to use the OpenAI API, otherwise you will receive ErrorCode 429: You exceeded your current quota. <br>
-Be sure to generate a new API key after paying and update it in the env file.
+Be sure to generate a new API key after paying and update it in the env file (do not share the Discord Token or API key with anyone else)

 If you somehow receive a free trial for the API then you do not need to pay.